JordiCondom/CarbonFootprintCalculator/README.md

 ## Waste
 Computing waste emissions was quite challenging as we had to take a long path to assess municipal waste weight[^8] and composition[^9] in Europe.
-Then we referred to the specific material-industry sector reports to assess the impact of production/recycling/landfilling of the materials.
-When the data conversion was too complex (_preatty often_) we resorted to the production emissions, mainly because some materials produced more greenhouse gasses if they were recycled with respect to thrown in a landfill.
-Production emissions were instead a reliable indicator for all materials.
+In addition, we referred to how much kg CO2 a recycled and not recycled material imply[^13].
 The conversion factors used are as follows:
 | Material        | avg % in Municipal Waste (Europe) |
 |-----------------|----------------------------------|
 | Plastic         | 10.00%                           |